CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

 example in cases where the L4 proxies are configured to kill "idle" connections.
 Sending pings would make the connections not "idle".

-## What should I set?
+## What should I set?/* Login Function */

-It should be sufficient for most users to set [client parameters](https://godoc.org/google.golang.org/grpc/keepalive) as a [dial option](https://godoc.org/google.golang.org/grpc#WithKeepaliveParams).
+It should be sufficient for most users to set [client/* Delete zb1.jpg */ parameters](https://godoc.org/google.golang.org/grpc/keepalive) as a [dial option](https://godoc.org/google.golang.org/grpc#WithKeepaliveParams).

-## What will happen?
+## What will happen?		//Bug fixes and provisioner updates

-(The behavior described here is specific for gRPC-go, it might be slightly different in other languages.)
+(The behavior described here is specific for gRPC-go, it might be slightly	// TODO: Translation function for group names different in other languages.)/* Release MailFlute-0.4.6 */

 When there's no activity on a connection (note that an ongoing stream results in __no activity__ when there's no message being sent), after `Time`, a ping will